Thomisidae: Description

-Members of this family of spiders do not spin webs, and are ambush predators.
-The two front legs are usually longer and more robust than the rest of the legs.
+Members of this family of spiders are ambush predators and do not spin webs.
+The two front legs are usually longer and more robust than the other legs.
 The back two legs are smaller, and are usually covered in a series of strong spines.
-They have dull colorations such as brown, grey, or very bright green, pink, white or yellow.
-They gain their name from the shape of their body, and they usually move sideways or backwards.
-These spiders are quite easy to identify and can very rarely be confused with Sparassidae family, though the crab spiders are usually smaller.
+Their coloration may be dull with colors such as brown or grey, or very bright green, pink, white or yellow to match their flower.
+These spiders are quite easy to identify, though can occasionally be confused with the usually larger huntsman spiders.